-The above-entitled matter came before the undersigned as the result of a Notice of Hearing and Appointment of Hearing Officer dated July 8, 2021 and issued to the above-captioned taxpayer ("Taxpayer") by the Division of Taxation ("Division") in response to a request for hearing filed with the Division.
-A hearing was held on August 17, 2021.
-The Division was represented by counsel and the Taxpayer was pro se.
-The parties rested on the record.
+The above-entitled matter came before the undersigned as the result of a Notice of Hearing and Appointment of Hearing Officer ("Notice") dated April 23, 2024 and issued to the abovecaptioned taxpayer ("Taxpayer") by the Division of Taxation ("Division") in response to a request for hearing filed with the Division.
+A hearing was held on June 11, 2024 with the parties resting on the record.
+The Division was represented by counsel, and the Taxpayer was pro se.